White Rock Wind Farm

 Goldwind Australia purchased the White Rock Wind Farm (WRWF) project from Epuron in October 2014.

 Goldwind is an international wind power company specialising in high quality and technically advanced equipment.
 Goldwind manufactures and installs wind turbines.
-Goldwind was established in 2009 and currently has two operating wind farms in Australia as well as offices in Melbourne and Sydney.
+Goldwind was established in 2009 and in addition to White Rock currently has two operating wind farms in Australia as well as offices in Melbourne and Sydney.

 The project approval allows for staging of construction.
-It is planned to build 70 turbines in the first stage along with related civil and electrical infrastructure.
+70 turbines were built in the first stage along with related civil and electrical infrastructure.
 The turbine model planned to be installed is the Goldwind 121 which has a 90m hub height and a 150m tip height.
-The total capacity of Stage 1 is planned to be 175MW.

 White Rock Wind Farm is committed to the New England Tablelands community and to facilitating the long term integration of the project into the community.
 The community engagement process is intended to inform decisions, build capacity of interested stakeholders and strengthen relationships within the local community.
 We aim to create and maintain good relationships with near neighbours of the project.
 The project team can be contacted at any time and are happy to talk through details of the project at any stage.
 Contact details are available on the White Rock Wind Farm website.